Crumb Top Baking

 Overhead view of an unbaked tomato galette on a sheet of parchment paper.

-What kind of tomatoes should you use for this tomato galette recipe?
+What kind of tomatoes are best for this recipe?

 • I used a blend of cherry and grape tomatoes in this recipe.
 You can slice them in half, which is what I did, or keep them whole.